-- Press the Cancel key on the front panel otherwise the printheads could get damaged. - Cancel the print job from your computer application. - Use HP recommended media. - Using the Take Up Reel can help solve this problem - Change the print mode to Best.
+- Press the Cancel key on the front panel otherwise the printheads could get damaged.

+- Cancel the print job from your computer application.

+- Use the Take Up Reel if possible.

+- Use HP recommended media.

+- Change the print mode to Photo.

 If the above fails to solve the problem of smears and scratching, change the media you are using to a non-paper based media such as glossy media.